Policy last updated

 - Identify the staff in the school responsible for implementation of the NCCD (school team)

-- Staff implementing the NCCD must complete professional learning on the DDA and requirements under the DSE
+- Staff implementing the NCCD are recommended to complete professional learning on the Disability Discrimination Act 1992 (Cth) and requirements under the Disability Standards for Education 2005

-- Schools are to apply the NCCD to determine which students will be included in the collection, the level of adjustments that are being made, and the broad category of disability for each student individually
+- The school team are recommended to apply the NCCD to determine which students will be included in the collection, the level of adjustments that are being made, and the broad category of disability for each student

-- Moderation: School team leads professional discussions to confirm that decision making has been applied consistently through moderation meetings with teachers at the school and other schools, teachers use the evidence collected throughout the year to make decisions that are consistent, reliable, and defensible
+- The school team leads professional discussions to confirm that decision making has been applied consistently through moderation meetings with teachers at the school and, where possible, other schools.
+Teachers use the evidence collected throughout the year to make decisions that are consistent, reliable, and defensible

 - Nominated school staff member begins entering data into CASES21